NAMlab/deepCRE_reimplemented/readme.md

 The exact location of these files as well as other parameters are set in a json configuration file, that is necessary for each run of the script.
 An example of such an config file can be found in `src/deepCRE/inputs/arabidopsis_training_demo.json`.
-An mentioned preciously, the file is a list of dictionaries, where each dictionary contains the parameters for a single run.
+As mentioned previously, the file is a list of dictionaries, where each dictionary contains the parameters for a single run.
 The necessary parameters for the training script are:

 - genome: either the full path to the genome file or the name of the genome file in the genome